sudhamtech/JavaSetsPrograms/README.md

-# SpellCheck.java
-Hadoop and Big Data
+These are the Hadoop and  Big Data Examples